 Revenue from the sale of equipment is recognized at a point in time, once the customer has obtained control over the items purchased.
-When significant acceptance provisions are included in the arrangement, the Company defer recognizion of the revenue until the acceptance occurs.
+When significant acceptance provisions are included in the arrangement, the Company defers recognition of the revenue until the acceptance occurs.
 The Company generally does not grant a right of return to its customers.
 Revenue from periodic services is recognized ratably over the term the services are rendered.
 Revenue from other services is recognized upon their completion.

 Revenues from contracts under which the Company provides significant construction to the customer's specifications (mostly governmental projects) are generally recognized over time because of continuous transfer of control to the customer.
 This continuous transfer of control to the customer is supported by clauses in the contract that allow the customer to unilaterally terminate the contract for convenience, pay the Company for costs incurred plus a reasonable profit and take control of any work in process.
 The Company generally uses the cost-to-cost measure of progress for its contracts because it best depicts the transfer of control to the customer, which occurs as it incurs costs on the contracts.
 Under the cost-to-cost measure of progress, the extent of progress towards completion is measured based on the ratio of costs incurred to date to the total estimated costs at completion of the performance obligation.
 Revenues are recorded proportionally as costs are incurred.
 Costs to fulfill include labor, materials and subcontractors' costs and other direct and allocated indirect costs.
-When estimates of total costs to be incurred total estimates of revenue to be earned on the uncompleted contracts, a provision for the entire loss on the contract is recognized in the period the loss is identified.
+When estimates of total costs to be incurred exceed total estimates of revenue to be earned on the uncompleted contracts, a provision for the entire loss on the contract is recognized in the period the loss is identified.

 Under the typical payment terms of government fixed-price contracts, the customer pays the Company milestones-based payments.
 Those payments are based on quantifiable measures of performance or on the achievement of specified events or milestones.
 Because those payments are due upon completion of those milestones, they may result in revenue recognized in excess of billings and are presented as part of contract assets on the balance sheet.
+In addition, the Company typically receives interim payments as work progresses, although for some contracts, the company may be entitled to receive an advance payment.
+The Company recognizes a liability for these payments in excess of revenue recognized and present it as liabilities on the balance sheet.
+The advance payment typically is not considered a significant financing component because it is used to meet working capital demands that can be higher in the early stages of a contract.